techtoys/Sharp-Color-Memory-LCD-EVK/README.md

-Accept the default installation directory suggested for simplicity:
+Accept the default installation directory for simplicity:

 <img src = "./docs/ccs_default_install_folder.png">

 The Code Composer Studio supports all MCU and MPU models of Texas Instruments.
 We only need one of them.
-To save time and our hard disk resource, select Custom Installation option, followed by TM4C12x ARM Cortex-M4F core-based MCUs as the component to install.
+To save time and hard disk resources, select Custom Installation option followed by TM4C12x ARM Cortex-M4F core-based MCUs as the component to install.

 <img src = "./docs/CCStudio_TM4C12_option.png">